 To assess the quality of CIGALE measurements on the GLIMPSE dataset, we measure an estimation of the \oiiihb~line flux and the equivalent width according to the excesses measured using the F444W, F410M and F480M filters.
 We assumed the line flux of \oiiifull~to be separate from \hb, giving us two unknown quantities, for which we need two equations.
 The reason for this separation is to account for cases where \hb~is in a filter, and \oiii~is in another.
 In addition to that, we consider the continuum flux as another unknown quantity, requiring an additional equation.
 We then considered three equations of the same form, given by Eq. \eqref{eq:flux_eq}:

-Where $A$ is the filter of interest, $W_\text{eff}$ is the effective width of the filter in Å, $F_\lambda$ is the spectral flux density in erg/s/cm$^2$/Å, $N_{\hb;\oiii}$ is the \textit{coverage} coefficient (which describes the proportion of the line covered by a filter compared to peak) and $F_{\hb;\oiii}$ is the monochromatic flux density in erg/s/cm$^2$.
+where $A$ is the filter of interest, $W_\text{eff}$ is the effective width of the filter in Å, $F_\lambda$ is the spectral flux density in erg/s/cm$^2$/Å, $N_{\hb;\oiii}$ is the coverage coefficient (which describes the proportion of the line covered by a filter compared to peak) and $F_{\hb;\oiii}$ is the monochromatic flux density in erg/s/cm$^2$.

-With three filters, we can rewrite this system as equation \eqref{eq:flux_matrix} with A, B and C being the three filters of interest.
-Note that given that these equations mix both monochromatic flux density and spectral flux densities, the vectors and the matrix aren't uniform in units.
+With three filters, we can rewrite this system as Eq. \eqref{eq:flux_matrix} with A, B, and C being the three filters of interest.
+Because these equations mix monochromatic flux density and spectral flux densities, the vectors and the matrix are not uniform in units.

 To compute the coverage coefficient $N$, which corresponds to the amount of line flux that we expect to retrieve in each filter for a given redshift, we used the convolution of the filter with a synthetic emission line.
 We built the synthetic emission lines separately for \oiiihbfull.
 In the former, we used a centred Gaussian of standard deviation 40Å, and for the latter two Gaussians separated by physical distances and a standard deviation of 40Å.
 We assumed a ratio of 2.98 between \oiii$\lambda5007$Å and \oiii$\lambda4960$Å \citep{storey_theoretical_2000}.
 Next, we convolved these synthetic emission lines with the JWST filters of interest and obtained a value of convolution depending on the wavelength.
 By normalising the convolution of the line at the redshift of interest by the maximum convolution, we obtain a coefficient $N\in[0, 1]$, which we can measure for each line and filter.
-In the cases where the lines of interest lie outside medium filters or when medium filters aren't detected or available, this method does not hold.
+In the cases where the lines of interest lie outside medium filters or when medium filters are not detected or available, this method does not hold.
 When outside of the medium filters, an entire row of the coefficient matrix becomes zeros, leading to a singular matrix.
 In addition, when the medium filter is not detected, we lack one of the two equations.
 In these cases, we still try to estimate the \oiiihb~line flux by combining \oiiihb, which reduces the number of equations needed.\\